What exactly do I resist? Avoid? Battle with? Struggle with?

 When I write, I see the faces of my audience, as if I’m on stage.
 I’m ready to utter my lines, but my throat tightens with censorship.
 Will the performance be as good as the rehearsal?

 I write the story in my head, but when I face the page, my mind is blank like a painter’s new canvas.
-Why does that prospect instill panic, rather than entice an invitation?
+Why does that prospect instill panic, rather than entice like an invitation?

 These worries are cliché: a writer stalled, mind numb, paralyzed in the chair, what to write?